langjam/jam0004/tap/docs.md

 ## Middle
-Middle finger is used to indicate error (as a middle finger to the programmer the louder the tap the worse the error is) middle soft is equal to info middle medium is equal to warning middle hard is equal to error
+Middle finger is used to indicate error (as a middle finger to the programmer the louder the tap the worse the error is) middle silent is equal to info middle medium is equal to warning middle hard is equal to error